wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

   ];
    gen_data['ogreproblem'] = [
-    'and are rumored to be local babies abducted by Hags', 'with the help of leaderʼs magical item',
-    'to search for a mythical recipe',
+    'and are rumored to be local babies abducted by Hags', 'with the help of their leaderʼs magical item', 'to search for a mythical recipe',
     'with Goblins as their intellectual leaders',
     'and live like kings',